Bar Roll – 29 Apr 2004

 Chambers – Floor 9, Room 907, Owen Dixon Chambers East, 205 William Street, Melbourne VIC 3000

-Available For Hire – One Moderately Busy Barrister-at-Law
+Available For Hire – One Reasonably Busy Barrister-at-Law and Nationally Accredited Mediator

 If you’re reading this you have some interest in knowing who Susan Aufgang is.
 You’ve checked out the date of admission and the date she signed the Bar Roll and then you’ve looked at the photo and thought, “Hang on, she’s seen a few summers!
 What’s she doing at the Bar and what was she doing before coming here?”